allegro/axion-release-plugin/README.md

     versionCreator { version, position -> /* ... */ } // creates version visible for Gradle from raw version and current position in scm
     versionCreator 'versionWithBrach' // use one of predefined version creators

+    createReleaseCommit true // should create empty commit to annotate release in commit history, false by default releaseCommitMessage { version, position -> /* ... */ } // custom commit message if commits are created

     branchVersionCreators = [
         'feature/.*': { version, position -> /* ... */ },
         'bugfix/.*': { version, position -> /* ... */ }